corrode/corrode.github.io/content/blog/foundational-software/index.md

 - a storage layer
 - a satellite control system
 - an SDK for multiple languages
-- a real time notification service
+- a real-time notification service

 and many, many more.